Do you brush dog teeth? The AVMA sponsors National Pet Dental Health Month every February.

 - Mess With His Mouth.
 Over several weeks, get your dog used to having his mouth handled.
 You can get pups used to having something inserted into their mouth by flavoring your finger with low-salt chicken broth, or peanut butter (yum!).

 - Use Toy Props.
 Once they accept mouth handling and like the toothpaste, try propping the puppy’s mouth open with a favorite toy.
 Simply encourage him to bite on a chew object, and wrap your hand around his muzzle to hold it in place.
 That gives you access to his open mouth and also gives him something to do with his teeth.
-Use the same toy each time, so he identifies it with tooth attention–and getting a GREAT reward afterwards.
+Use the same toy each time, so he identifies it with tooth attention–and getting a GREAT reward afterward.
 Practice doing this several times and praising him while giving toothpaste treats before you introduce a toothbrush.

 - “Finger” The Teeth.
 Some puppies better accept your finger.
-Finger toothbrushes are available for brushing pet teet, or simply wrap a damp cloth over your fingers and use that to scrub the outside of his teeth.
+Finger toothbrushes are available for brushing pet teeth, or simply wrap a damp cloth over your fingers and use that to scrub the outside of his teeth.
 Puppy tongues clean the inside surface of teeth so you won’t have to worry about poking too far inside the mouth.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
-NOTE: Some links to books or other products may be to affiliates, from which I may earn a small percentage of sales, but I do not recommend anything unless I feel it would benefit readers.
-Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
-Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!
+Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pets Peeves newsletter.
+Stay up to date with the latest book giveaways and appearances related to my September Day pet-centric THRILLERS WITH BITE!